 The institution was founded in the Yuan period 元 (1279-1368) and remained in use until the end of the Qing period 清 (1644-1911), even if most of the tusi offices were abolished in the course of the 18th century, some of them by brute force.
-Native chieftains were bestowed the titles of pacification commissioners (xuanweishi 宣慰使, xuanfushi 宣撫使, anfushi 安撫使, zhaotaoshi 招討使, zhangguansi 長官司), and the civilian ones of native prefects (tu zhifu 土知府, tu zhizhou 土知州) or native district magistrates (tu zhixian 土知縣).
+Native chieftains were bestowed the titles of pacification commissioners (xuanweishi 宣慰使, xuanfushi 宣撫使, anfushi 安撫使, zhaotaoshi 招討使, zhangguansi 長官司), and the civilian were appointed as native prefects (tu zhifu 土知府, tu zhizhou 土知州) or native district magistrates (tu zhixian 土知縣).
 Accordingly, the native chieftains were invested and administered by the Ministery of Personnel (libu 吏部), but as their posts were hereditary, there was no selection of candidates.
-In analogy to the local administration of China proper, the native chieftains were responsible for delivering taxes (gongfu 貢賦 "tributes") to the provincial government, had their own official seals and insignia, eligible for promotion and special honours, and were regularly assessed, even if in just a formal way, and had to participate in a court audience in Beijing every few years.
+In analogy to the local administration of China proper, the native chieftains were responsible for delivering taxes (gongfu 貢賦 "tributes") to the provincial government, had official seals and insignia of their own, were eligible for promotion and special honours, and were regularly evaluated, even if in just a formal way, and had to participate in a court audience in Beijing every few years.

 In case of war, they provided to the provincial government native auxiliary troops (tubing 土兵).
-Within their own territory, the chieftains allowed to retain local customs and habits, like judicial matters.
+Within their own territory, the chieftains allowed to retain local customs and habits, like judicial matters (Zhang 2016).
 Internal strifes for the post of chieftain regularly led to disorder.
-The Chinese central government therefore had to interfere into these interal quarrels and supported or replaced the chieftain in office.
+The Chinese central government therefore had to interfere into these internal quarrels and supported or replaced the chieftain in office.